-The Society has included climate change within its risk management framework and Senior Manager accountability allocated.
-Climate related risks are being considered as part of all planning scenarios, including the impact on our business and members of how any intended government action plans to become net zero by 2050.
+The Nottingham recognises that climate change impacts all areas of the business and in order to capture all of the material touchpoints, climate change is embedded within the Society's enterprise-wide risk management framework.
+Climate-related risks are being considered as part of corporate planning scenarios, including the impact on our business and members of how any intended government action plans to become net zero by 2050.